ice09/SmartContractDev-Cookbook/README.md

+For a more complete guide and resource list, see https://github.com/ConsenSys/ethereum-developer-tools-list
+Most of the links in this cookbook are included in the linked list as well.

 # SmartContractDev-Cookbook
 A smart contract development cookbook "for runaways".
 Mostly ordered links and howtos.
 Focused on best practices and security.